-So, the new view for this little house is... well, two wings of the newly opened Haizhuyong Bridge.
+So, now the view for this little house is... well, two wings of the Haizhuyong Bridge, which opened in 2020.

 According to Guangdong TV station, the one-storey house contains a 40-square-metre (430-square-foot) flat and is situated in a pit in the middle of the four-lane traffic link.
 Dark and noisy - just what everyone wants.

 MailOnline reports that the owner, known by her surname Liang, said she had not agreed to move because the government had failed to offer her a replacement property in an ideal location.